-Democrats aim to restrain Trump after seizing U.S. House
+Democrats aim to rein in Trump after seizing U.S. House

 But House Democrats are expected to try to harden U.S. policy toward Saudi Arabia, Russia and North Korea, and maintain the status quo on areas like China and Iran. nL2N1X21OE]

-The Kremlin said on Wednesday it saw no prospects for an improvement in relations with the United States following the elections.
+The Kremlin said on Wednesday it saw no prospects for an improvement in relations following the elections.

 “We can say with a large amount of confidence that of course no bright prospects for normalizing Russian-American relations can be seen on the horizon,” Kremlin spokesman Dmitry Peskov said.